History Files

 Existence and location uncertain.

-Alusarsid is an early king of Agade who 'subdued Elam and Barahs (Barahsi?)'.
-This is contemporary with the reign of Lugalzaggesi of Umma.
-An element of more recent scholarly thinking equates him with Rimush, the successor of Sargon of the Akkadian empire, below, suggesting that his name has been misread until now.
+An element of more recent scholarly thinking equates Alusarsid with Rimush, the successor of Sargon of the Akkadian empire, below, suggesting that his name has been misread until now.
 Alusarsid has also been placed in 'Kis' or Kish as ruler there, showing a great deal of ambiguity for this ruler's location and very existence.

-Akkadian Empire
+Akkadian Empire (Agade) (Mesopotamia)

 c.2334 - 2279 BC

-Sargon I the Great
+Sargon I 'the Great'

 Ruled for 56/55/54 years.
-Born c.2370.
+Born c.2370 BC.

 Sargon the Great

-Sargon the Great, the warrior king of apparently humble origins, unified Sumer for (perhaps) the first time in recorded history through a series of campaigns and the defeat of the current holder of Sumer's equivalent of a high kingship
+Sargon 'the Great', the warrior king of apparently humble origins, unified Sumer for (perhaps) the first time in recorded history through a series of campaigns and the defeat of the current holder of Sumer's equivalent of a high kingship

-He also controls Mesopotamia to the north of Akkad, where the early Assyrian civilisation is achieving a level of sophistication of its own, and is enamoured of foreign goods, including those traded from the Indus Valley.
+He also controls Mesopotamia to the north of Akkad, where the early Assyrian civilisation is achieving a level of sophistication of its own, and is enamoured of foreign goods, including those which are traded from the Indus Valley.

 c.2278 - 2270 BC